Course Descriptions

 Computer Literacy | Grade 6

-Computer Technology | Grades 7 & 8
+Computer Technology | Grade 7

 Students continue to strengthen technical skills for use in the classroom and future endeavors.
-In addition to examining responsible use of social media, students further explore the Google Suite, utilize software to write, shoot, and edit videos, and use Photoshop to explore image editing and graphic design.
-Additional curricular offerings explore programming and 3-D modeling and printing.
+Students further explore the Google Suite, utilize software to write, shoot, and edit videos, and use Adobe Express to explore image editing and graphic design.

 Core Health